PhucHNg/springrank/README.md

 # Implementation of SpringRank model

 SpringRank is a ranking model for weighted, directed networks.
-It returns real-valued scores which can be used to order nodes in a network.
+SpringRank returns real-valued scores which can be used to order nodes in a network.
 Read more about how SpringRank works here: https://arxiv.org/abs/1709.09002

-This is an implementation of the SpringRank model I used to conduct some experiments ong the model as part of my summer research.
+This is an implementation of the model I used to conduct some experiments on the model as part of my summer research.

 ## How to use